Ex-Army Green Beret gets 15 years for Russian espionage

 “The world has now observed that Russia successfully placed an espionage recruit within the elite U.S. Army Special Forces, a propaganda victory for Russia at the expense of the reputation of the Special Forces,” prosecutors Thomas Traxler and James Trump wrote in their sentencing brief.

-Debbins’ relationship with Russian intelligence dates to 1996 and spanned 15 years.
+Debbins’ relationship with Russian intelligence dates to 1996 and spanned 15 years, Debbins admitted back November when he pleaded guilty to violating the federal Espionage Act.
 It began when he was an ROTC student at the University of Minnesota and on a visit to Russia gave a handler there the names of four Catholic nuns he had visited after a Russian intelligence agent told him the nuns were involved in cult activity.

 In later years, he provided details about activities of his Special Forces unit overseas and the names of fellow Special Forces members.